 - Focus on the particular school.
-Ask the student for information on the school he or she is applying to.
+Ask the student for information on the school where he or she is applying.
 Try to focus on the student’s skills that relate to their ability to succeed at that school.
 Even if it is a more general letter, ask the person about the types of schools they’re hoping to attend.
 The letter you write for a student attending community college will be different than one you’d do for someone who plans to go to a state or private university.

 Collect information.
 Ask the student for a copy of his or her resume, so that you can speak to the person’s experience.
 You might also consider meeting with them in-person, to get a better sense of their interests.

-- Say how you know the student.
-At the beginning of the letter, explain how you know the student.
-State how long you’ve known the student.
-If you are a teacher, state how many courses he or she has taken with you.
+- Mention how you know the student.
+At the beginning of the recommendation letter, explain how you know the student and state how long you’ve known the student.
+If you’re a teacher, state how many courses he or she has taken with you.
 If you are an employer, explain the student’s role in your organization.

 - Include specific examples.
 In the letter, provide specific examples of ways in which the person has demonstrated various skills and qualities.
 Try to think of examples from when the person was in your class or your company.

 - Remain positive.
 State that you think this person is a strong candidate for the school.
 You might say something like you “recommend this person without reservation.”
 Emphasize this especially at the beginning and end of the letter.
 After all, you want to help this student stand out.